dingmartin/FHTCalculator/README.md

-The tool was developed for calculating the fractional Ht-index (FHt-index).
+FHTCalculator is developed for calculating the fractional Ht-index (FHt-index).

 How to use this tool: